DHTMLX/docs-suite/docs/calendar/how_to_start.md

 - [as a part of the DHTMLX Suite library](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml)
 :::

+There are two ways of initializing DHTMLX Calendar: inside a container or inside a popup.
+Both ways are described below in detail.

 To use DHTMLX Calendar in your application, you need to take the following simple steps:

 - [Include source files](#include-source-files)